hectorMiranda/kiro-rtos/devpost-submission.md

 The project was inspired by the need for hands-on embedded systems education that combines hardware, firmware, and software development.
 Classic gaming consoles like Game Boy provided the perfect context for learning real-time operating systems, memory optimization, and hardware constraints in an engaging way.

 ## What it does
-Spirit of Kiro is a comprehensive educational platform featuring:
+MinuxStation is a comprehensive educational platform featuring:

 - **Custom RTOS**: A preemptive multitasking kernel optimized for Arduino Nano's 2KB RAM and 32KB flash
 - **Gaming Hardware**: PCB design with OLED display, 6 buttons, potentiometer, buzzer, and GPIO expansion